Open-EO/openeo-aggregator/README.md

 defines the backends to "aggregate".
 See `src/openeo_aggregator/config/config.py` for more details and other available configuration options.

-The `conf` folder contains config files for the dev and production variant of this application config:

-- `conf/aggregator.dev.py`
-- `conf/aggregator.prod.py`

 Use the env var `OPENEO_BACKEND_CONFIG` to point to the desired config path.
 For example, using the example dummy config from the repo:

     export OPENEO_BACKEND_CONFIG=src/openeo_aggregator/config/examples/aggregator.dummy.py

-Also note that these concrete config files will be refactored out of the `openeo-aggregator` repo at some point in the future ([#117](https://github.com/Open-EO/openeo-aggregator/issues/117)) and probably only a dummy default config will be preserved.

 ### Logging